What we do

-Robert Scobie, Jasmin Singh, James Oglethorpe, Victoria Harris, Greid Dickson, Aline David, Neil Murray, Sophia Akrofi, Ellie Youngman, Maxine Latinis, Ben Parish, Ellie Softley, Jack Webber, Taga Obano-Cox, Kremena Dimitrova,
+Jasmin Singh, Robert Scobie, James Oglethorpe, Victoria Harris, Greig Dickson, Aline David, Neil Murray, Sophia Akrofi, Ellie Youngman, Maxine Latinis, Ben Parish, Ellie Softley, Jack Webber, Taga Obano-Cox, Kremena Dimitrova,

-Rachel Clare, Natasha Palamartschuk, Pawel Grzyb, Al Marshall, Sarah Borzillo, Slouch.
+Rachel Clare, Natasha Palamartschuk, Pawel Grzyb, Al Marshall, Sarah Borzillo, Slouch, Anna Sherbany, Mathew Foster.

 For their financial support we would like to thank: